timstoverdocs/portfolio/pcpartsintro.md

 # Before you read
-This document serves as an intrudoction to building computers.
+This document serves as an introduction to computer components.
 The document contains the basic components required to physically build a computer.
 This document does not detail specific requirements for components and interoperability between some components.
 This document assumes you have no knowledge regarding the physical components of computers.

 # Introduction
 The information in this section explains the names of certain computer parts, what they do, and what they look like, including examples.
-To keep this document at a beginner level, this document will only list required parts for a computer to function.
+To keep this document at an entry level, this document will only list required parts for a computer to function.

 # Required Components
 #### Central Processing Unit (CPU)